drdaxxy/gta5fov/GTA5FoV/README.txt

 This mod allows you to freely set your desired fields of view (first-person walking, driving, aiming, ADS, crouching, and third-person) in Grand Theft Auto V.

-Tested and working on the worldwide Steam and retail/Rockstar Warehouse version as of February 3, 2017 - there's no guarantee a future patch won't break it, but this mod will be updated for compatibility if necessary.
+Tested and working on the worldwide Steam and retail/Rockstar Warehouse version as of December 19, 2017 - there's no guarantee a future patch won't break it, but this mod will be updated for compatibility if necessary.

 Be advised: We do not yet know the game's anti-cheating measures - use at your own risk.
 This mod modifies game memory and as such looks like a cheat, and may even be considered one in online multiplayer as having a higher field of view can put players at a competitive advantage.
 I consider it about as risky as SweetFX, so not very, but a risk is still there.